The Five Essential Elements of Wellbeing: Revisiting Gallup Research Findings-Part 1

 -Given the continued advance of the obesity epidemic, to what degree is the book relevant and applicable?

-Give me a few weeks.
-Then I'll keep you posted on what I think.
+Let's give it some thought.
+As time goes by, I'll keep you posted on what I think.